mingpapilio/mingpapilio.github.io/_pages/about.md

 Research
 =====
-My thesis was about the **evolution of phenotypic diversity**, that is, why do we see variations in individuals of the same species?
+My PhD thesis is about the **evolution of phenotypic diversity**, that is, why do we see  variations between individuals within the same species (e.g., behavior or moprphology)?
 I looked into various mechanisms that support the selection for variation, described in the following subsections.
-(Stay tuned for updates on my postdoctoral projects!)
+(Stay tuned for updates on my postdoc projects!)

 Division of labour (DoL)
 -----